 Simply put, no, you do not need certification.
 If you are looking to teach under a contract position – which can be good for those hoping to work fulltime and long-term – then your prospective employer may want you to be certified.
 If you are looking for part-time work or looking to freelance, you can fairly easily find work with no certification.
 No other language-related qualifications are needed (although they can affect how you should market yourself and how much you can earn).
 If certification is required – some employers may want a specific certification.
 There are several out there (e.g. TEFL; CELTA; TESOL) so you might want to research your options before investing the time, cash, and effort to get certified.

 II.
-Is it Legal?
+Is it Legal? (back to top)

 To work in Russia legally, you need to have a work visa and a work permit.
-If you’ll be working full-time for a school or company, they should provide this for you.
+If you’ll be working for a school or company, they should provide this for you.

 A residence permit will also entitle you to work in Russia.
 However, the whole process can take nine months or more and requires navigating considerable Russian-speaking bureaucracy.
 For this and other reasons, obtaining residency isn’t really a viable option unless you are planning to spend a few years in Russia.

 Taxes are another issue.
-If you are working for a company legally, the company will probably pay whatever taxes you owe to the Russian government.
+If you are working for a company or university legally, they will probably pay whatever taxes you owe to the Russian government.
 However, you should ask about this during the interview to be sure.
 If you are teaching independently on the basis of a residence permit, you should also have a Russian tax ID number and be a “registered entrepreneur” and pay 6% tax on your income based on this.
 If you are American, the American government is one of the world’s few that require citizens to file based on world-wide income whether or not you are currently living in America.
 For more on this issue, see this article on working in Russia.

 III.
-Are the Horror Stories True?
+Are the Horror Stories True? (back to top)